evhub/coconut/README.rst

 A full introduction and tutorial of the Coconut programming language can be found in the HELP_ file.

-he full Coconut documentation can be found in the DOCS_ file.
+The full Coconut documentation can be found in the DOCS_ file.

 .. _GitHub: https://github.com/evhub/coconut
 .. _PyPI: https://pypi.python.org/pypi/coconut